adonisjs/v5-docs/content/guides/auth/introduction.md

+---
+summary: Introduction to the AdonisJS authentication package.
+It has support for authenticating users using sessions, API tokens, or basic auth
+---

 AdonisJS comes with a fully fledged authentication system to authenticate the users of your application using **sessions**, **basic auth** or **API tokens**.

 The support for authentication is added by the `@adonisjs/auth` package and it must be installed separately.